 Scholarly Commons Citation

 Tushnet, Rebecca, "Attention Must Be Paid: Commercial Speech, User-Generated Ads, and the Challenge of Regulation" (2010).
 Georgetown Law Faculty Publications and Other Works.
-Paper 436.
+436.